sophiekoonin/localghost/src/blog/posts/2026-06-21-new-old-theme.md

 ---
-title: "Creating background colour transitions with Temporal and color-mix"
+title: "Time-based background colour transitions with Temporal and CSS color-mix"
 date: 2026-06-21
 draft: true
 tags: ["site"]
-excerptText: "A visual refresh with a background that changes colour according to the time of day, using the new Temporal API."
+excerptText: "A visual refresh with a background that changes colour according to the time of day, using the new Temporal API along with CSS custom properties that blend into each other."
 ---

 I've given my website a bit of a refresh!
 There's a slightly updated layout if you're on desktop, plus I ditched the `etc` page and I've revamped my [links page](/links) to be powered by [raindrop.io](https://raindrop.io).
 The [minimalist theme](?theme=minimalist) is still minimalist, but a bit more fancy.
 The [vaporwave theme](?theme=vaporwave) has a newly jazzed-up nav bar with some adorable little icons.
 But the biggest change is to the [city theme](?theme=city), which was previously a starry-sky dark mode theme.